darienurse/apple-store-for-android/README.md

 ![iTunesRedirect](http://i.imgur.com/l5jgo8J.gif)
 ####Search
 With help from the iTunes Search API, users can type the name of content in the search window at the top and view associated content across all categories.
 ![Search](http://i.imgur.com/ha9Sh99.gif)
 ####Favoriting
 Clicking the heart icon at the top of each item's description will add that item to the user’s favorites.
-The favorites list is located in the Navigation Drawer and these items will remain there even after the app closes.
+The favorites are located in the Navigation Drawer and will remain there even after the app closes.
 ![Favoriting](http://i.imgur.com/PgpbYo3.gif)
 ####Sharing
-Clicking on the share icon at the top of the item description will allow users to share an iTunes link to another app.
+Clicking on the share icon at the top of the item description will allow users to share an iTunes content link to another app.
 ![Sharing](http://i.imgur.com/eX1V1vw.gif)
 ####Play Store Search
-Clicking on the play store icon at the top of the item description will redirect the user to the Play Store.
-Once there, the app search for the associated content, which may or may not be in the Play Store.
+Clicking on the Play Store icon at the top of the item description will redirect the user to the Play Store.
+Once there, the app wo;; search for the associated content, which may or may not be in the Play Store.
 ![Play Store](http://i.imgur.com/A5tmUff.gif)

 ###Version